RaVeR76/My-Vinyl-Answer/README.md

 #### Requirements

-* Single page portfolio design
+* Multi page design
 * Ease of navigation
 * An aesthetically pleasing website
-* Easy to perform CRUD operations (Admin)
+* Easy to perform CRUD operations on each vinyl stored in their database
-* Developers creditials up to date
-* Contact form
-* Admin access for various functions
+* Contact form for contacting the developer with any bugs or future suggestions to make the site better
 * A little uniqueness to hopefully stand out a little bit more

 #### Expectations

 * To enjoy the website layout and navigate freely with no issues
-* To know a little bit more about the developer
+*
-* Contact options in case the user wants to offer employment or projects
+* Contact options in case the user has found some bugs that need fixing
-* As an Admin, to be able to access the Database and make changes easily
+* As a user, to be able to access their personal collection / database and make changes easily

 ### **Design Choices**

-I will be using Bootstrap 4 to create the overall layout of my website, as this will make it easier for me to control it's functionality across multiple devices.
-I just want it to be a simple and easy on the eye .... nothing too adventurous or loud !
-It will be a one page scrolling website split into various sections, each displaying certain information about the developer.